Novel View Synthesis using DDIM Inversion: Experiments

 \textbf{Pre-Processing}: We resize the shorter dimension of the images to be 512 and resize the other dimension to maintain the aspect ratio and then take centre crop of $512 \times 512$.
 These $512 \times 512$ RGB images are subsequently passed through VAE encoder and the DDIM inversion pipeline to get the inverted latents $\mathbf{z^\text{inv}}$ and extract their mean and variance components.
 We perform DDIM inversion from $t$ = 0 till $t$ = 600 in 30 steps.
 The data in the inverted latent space $\mathbf{z^\text{inv}}$ is of dimension $4\times64\times64$.

 \textbf{Implementation Details} : TUnet has approximately 148M parameters.
 The dimensions of both class and camera embeddings are 64, and the cross-attention dimension is 768 with an attention head dimension of 64.
 We use the latent diffusion backbone \cite{Rombach_2022_CVPR}.
 For training, we randomly pair frames 1-10 of each scene with frames 15-25.
 We effectively use 20 frames per scene for training.
 We adopt the same frame pairing strategy for our evaluation.
 We train two models on our subset (i) 3 classes and (ii) 167 classes.
-Our 167 class model is trained for 450 epochs on a single 40GB A400 for 17 GPU days with a batch size of 32 and a learning rate of 1e-5, and we decay the learning rate using a cycle scheduler.
+Our 167 class model is trained for 450 epochs on a single 49 GB RTX A6000 for 17 GPU days with a batch size of 32 and a learning rate of 1e-5, and we decay the learning rate using a cycle scheduler.
 During inference, we generate final results with 30 DDIM sampling steps with the initial latent being Equation (\ref{eq:final_starting_noise_1}) or Equation (\ref{eq:final_starting_noise_2}), which represents the noisy latent at $t$ = 600.

 We compare our 3-class model with GIBR \cite{anciukevivcius2024denoising} and the 167-class model with NViST \cite{jang2024nvistwildnewview}.
 For GIBR, we have the same train/test split and directly report the results from their paper.
 For NViST, we use their pre-trained model to test exact input/target frame pairs.
 All of the testing frames are from unseen scenes within the classes used in training.
 To compare with GIBR, we resize our $512\times512$ results to $256\times256$.
 For direct comparison with NViST, we resize our results to $90\times90$.
 We report LPIPS and FID scores with the resized results for comparisons.
-We report PSNR and SSIM with the original $512\times512$ resolution results.
+We follow the evaluation protocol as given in \cite{anciukevivcius2024denoising, denton2018stochastic}.